Went camping! Canyon Campground in the Kananaskis

 It’s shaky footage, and I replaced the audio with generic scary bear music!
 The original audio was just my friends and I screaming and freaking out.
 I don’t think they would be cool with my sharing that haha.
 It was friggen intense.

 They weren’t the only grizzly bears we saw!
 This guy decided to take a dip in a nearby stream.
 He stayed there for a little while swimming around and giving himself a nice bear bath.
 Wild Grizzly bears!!
 It’s mind blowing how amazing of an opportunity it is to see these guys out in the wild.

 We had so much rain for the majority of our stay.
 And it was really cloudy at night.
 Thankfully it cleared up long enough for me to get a few decent photos of the stars.
 Not sure what’s in the last one, looks like a comet or satellite?

-I was using my Canon Rebel T3, with the kit lens.
+I was using my older Canon Rebel T3 camera, with the kit lens.
 I had a really small tripod, out on the roadway between all of the people camping.
 Didn’t put too much effort into it.